TheGreatestEvers/afm-video-editing/README.md

 Set up Track-Anything as described [here](https://github.com/gaomingqi/Track-Anything) and get familiar with the tutorial.
 Upload the video in .mp4 format (to convert from single .png frames to .mp4 the provided pngs_to_mp4.py can be used).
 Create a mesk for the occluding object (e.g. the hand) and track it in every frame.
 Afterwards safe the mask folder from results.

 ### Postprocessing and Rendering
-For the postprocessing and rendering see the documentation provided in insert_object.ipynb.
+For the postprocessing and rendering see the documentation provided in main.ipynb.

 ## Acknowledgement
 We would like to thank the authors of FoundationPose and Track-Anything.
 Also special thanks goes out to our supervisor Tarun Yenamandra.